CLCStriders/striders/_posts/2015-11-08-leamington-cross-country-races.md

 categories:
   - Cross Country Reports
 ---
-Both the mens and ladies teams headed to Leamington for the first race in the Midland and Birmingham Cross Country League.<!--more-->
+Both the mens and ladies teams headed to Leamington for the first race in the Midland and Birmingham Cross Country League.

 Katie Trustlove pictured below, led CLC Striders ladies home in the first Midland cross country fixture of the season held on a mud sodden Leamington course.
 Trustove finished in an excellent 74h place, and was followed home by veteran Amanda Steer who finished in a respectable 105th place.
 Final A team scorer was Zoe Gough who was making her league debut.
 Gough finished in a solid 110th place.